laraoye/my_portfolio/README.md

 yarn install
 ```

-### Customize Your Content
+3. **Customize your content**

-1. Update `src/data/index.ts` with your information
+- Update `src/data/index.ts` with your personal information
-2. Add your projects to `src/data/index.ts`
+- Add your projects and experience details
-3. Customize colors in `tailwind.config.js`
+- Replace images in `public/assets/` with your own
-4. Replace images in `public/assets/`
+- Customize colors and styling in `tailwind.config.js`

-### Run the Development Server
+4. **Run the development server**
 ```bash
 # Using npm
 npm run dev